Stacy Morze: Biography

 She is the mother of Nia and Rena Lovelis from Hey Violet.

 She has accompanied her daughters on tour since they began touring with 5 Seconds of Summer.

 In August 2016 she started a podcast called True Lovelis where she answers questions and offers advice to listeners.

+Lovelis was one of the investors of the Witch's Cottage, located in North Hollywood, Los Angeles.